 Degrees & Certificates

-Requirements for this certificate will be reviewed during the 2014-15 academic year.
-This review may result in significant changes or termination of the certificate in 2015-16.
-Please consult you academic advisor or the Nursing and Health Occupations Department for current information on the future certificate status and impact on students.
+Requirements for this degree are under review in the 2016-17 academic year.
+This review may result in significant changes in required coursework and prerequisites.
+Please consult your academic advisor or the Nursing Department for the most current information and the impact for students.